 Alison: Oh, okay, I can do that.
 Send me some cool pictures.

 So some cool things about these South American ants.
 The name Dinoponera translates roughly to “terrible devil,” or possibly “terrible painful evil thing.”
 As I mentioned, Dinoponera can get quite large: Dinoponera gigantea workers get up to 3.6 cm, almost an inch and a half in length.
 The stings and venom of these extremely predaceous ants are very strong and have been suggested to possibly be more painful than those of the infamous “bullet ants” (whose sting, according to popular lore, is like getting hit with a bullet).

 Dinoponera is one of a few ponerine ants which has lost the morphologically distinct queen caste.
-Instead, one of the younger females becomes dominant, beats the shit out of the other ants, and her ovaries swell up and she becomes queen.
-(This is a direct quote from Paul.)
+Instead, to quote Paul directly: “one of the younger females becomes dominant, beats the shit out of the other ants, and her ovaries swell up and she becomes queen.”

 Because this status is flexible, she is sometimes also referred to as the alpha female.
 If she dies the process begins again, and another worker can step up to fill her place.
 New colonies are formed when one of the beta females absconds with a cohort of workers, a process called fission.
 Average colony size varies by species, and ranges from as small as about 10 workers to as large (if it can be called large) as 120 workers.